 and is the first to suggest that the reduction in risk is associated with low-dose aspirin.

-Bernstein, professor and director of the Division of Biomarkers of Early Detection and Prevention at City of Hope, told CNN
+Bernstein, professor at Beckman Research Institute of City of Hope, told CNN

 that one reason for the finding may be that aspirin can lower inflammation.